Sadko (opera): Synopsis

 Sadko wanders unhappily by the lakeside.
 His singing attracts some swans, one of which changes into Volkhova, the Sea Princess, who wishes to marry a mortal.
 She explains to Sadko how to catch three golden fish which will lead to his fortune after a long voyage.
 The Princess promises to him to wait patiently for his return.
-At dawn, from the lake the voice of the Sea-King is heard.
+At dawn, from the lake the voice of the Sea-Tsar is heard.
 He calls his daughters home into the depths.
 The girls once again turn into white swans and swim away into the distance.